 "My wife and I stay here for our anniversary.
 I must agree the reviews on Paradera Park are quite accurate, it's a lovely place to stay.
 Although not located directly on the beach, it's only a 15 minute drive from the hotel.
 We had a regular size apartment that was very clean and well maintained.
 We purchased a few breakfast items from the local grocery and ate on the patio each morning.
 The grounds were well kept, and the pool was never crowded.
 It's not the place for you if you want a lot of people around and a party atmosphere.
 However, if you want a nice, inexpensive, place to chill out and to get away from the crowds, Paradera Park Apartments is well worth a stay.
 Almost forgot, Debby and her staff are great and will accomodate your wishes any way they can."

 - Travel date: 13th December 2007

 We would not stay.......

+"We would not stay...anywhere else in Aruba!!!
+We thought the Paradera Park Aparments were marvelous!
+Our stay exceeded our expectations.
+The apartments were meticulously clean when we arrived and cleaned thoroughly every day of our stay.
+The pool area and decks were always clean and well kept on our entire stay.
+The grounds were beautiful.
+The palms and flowers and foliage were a wonderful oasis to relax with on those beautiful sunny Aruba afternoons.
 We made use of the kitchen which included a drip coffee maker--bring filters.
 The fridge was plenty big enough for all our beverages and snacks.
 The apartment had all the pots, pans, utensils and dinnerware that you would need to make meals with.Our hostesses, Debbie and Henk, were the best!
 They were always there to help us with advice on places to visit and map questions but also very respectful of our privacy as well.
 We found this with all the staff at Paradera Park Apartments."

 - Travel date: 4th December 2007

 cosy, lovely appartments and super staff!!